Join us for Homeschool Week!

-10. Fabric Mosaic (Julie Conte): Friday & Saturday, 12:45-1:45 pm.
-Ages 12+ Class size limited to 8.
-In this two-day class you will be designing and ironing on colorful fabric squares to a firm backing to create a fabric mosaic.
+6. Fabric Mosaic (Julie Conte): Ages 12+.
+Class size limited to 10.
+Thursday, 12:45-1:45 pm, Friday, 12:45-2:45 pm.
+In this two-day, three-hour class you will be designing and ironing on colorful fabric squares to a firm backing to create a fabric mosaic.

-Thursday, FAMILY DAY: Create Your Own Adventure, 10:30 am – 5:00 pm
+Saturday, FAMILY DAY: Create Your Own Adventure, 8:30 am – 5:00 pm

-lunch WILL BE available beginning at 11:00 am)
+a “make-and-take” lunch will be available beginning at 11:00 am.